Review the application requirements for each major/program below.

 At the in-person portfolio review, applicants will meet with the composition faculty panel to discuss personal compositional processes, background and future goals.
 To a great extent, the composition portfolio review resembles an interview.
 Applicants should bring a copy of their portfolio with them to the interview.
 It won’t be necessary for applicants to perform excerpts of their works, either vocally or instrumentally, during the review.
 Composition candidates aren’t required to complete a separate instrumental or vocal audition.
 Candidates may be required to participate in various placement tests or proficiencies on the day of the portfolio review.

 The Bachelor of Science in Music & Technology (M&T) is a tri-college degree designed for students who would like to combine and blend their interests in music with electrical and computer engineering or computer science rather than to pursue conventional majors and degrees in both.
-To be considered for the M&T program, you must apply Regular Decision and be admitted to both the School of Music and either the College of Engineering for Electrical and Computer Engineering (ECE) or the School of Computer Science (SCS).
-When applying, be certain to check both the School of Music and either Engineering/ECE or SCS on the Common Application.
+To be considered for the M&T program, you must apply and be admitted to the School of Music and show academic credentials that would be admissible to either the College of Engineering for Electrical and Computer Engineering (ECE) or the School of Computer Science (SCS).

 Choosing a specific track within the School of Music: